by Poliklinika Malić · Zagreb, Croatia

 How much does a Deep Plane facelift cost?

-Deep Plane facelift starts from €10,000, depending on the scope and combination with other procedures.
-It's a larger initial investment than non-invasive treatments, but often more cost-effective long-term — delivering results lasting 10 to 15 years, unlike fillers that need repeating every few months.
++Deep Plane facelift starts from €10,000, depending on the scope and combination with other procedures.
+It’s a larger initial investment than non-invasive treatments, but often more cost-effective long-term — delivering results lasting 10 to 15 years, unlike treatments that need repeating.
 The exact price is determined after consultation.

 What are patient experiences after facelift?